newtheatre/history-project/_shows/19_20/freshers_fringe.md

   note: Jacob and Charlie's Group

 crew_incomplete: true
-comment: Are we missing LD and stage crew?
+crew_note: "It looks like we're missing some of the technical and stage crew."

 crew:
 - role: Executive Producer